Creator: Coleman Francis

 "Director Coleman Francis uses edits like blunt instruments.
 He uses blunt instruments like blunt instruments.
-His major themes are death, hatefulness, death, pain, and death...He hurts us and I want him to know it, except if he's still alivenote Kevin has nothing to worry about since Coleman Francis went to that big movie studio in the sky in 1973, because there's the small chance that he's still strong enough to crush my windpipe with his bare hands."
+His major themes are death, hatefulness, death, pain, and death...He hurts us and I want him to know it, except if he's still alivenote , because there's the small chance that he's still strong enough to crush my windpipe with his bare hands."

-Motifs - Coffee, death, cigarettes, terrible depressing tragedy, light aircraft, Tony Cardoza, people getting shot from light aircraft, the Yucca Mountain, women getting brutalized and vigilante justice.
+- Motifs - Coffee, death, cigarettes, terrible depressing tragedy, light aircraft, Tony Cardoza, people getting shot from light aircraft, a mountain somewhere in Kern County, women getting brutalized and vigilante justice.

 - Prop Recycling - Alleged actor Eric "I like coffee!"
 Tomlin's white Ford Ranchero appears in both Yucca Flats and Skydivers.

 - In Red Zone Cuba, the above-mentioned convertible shows up again later (this time with its top up) as a police car.